HTTP-RPC/Kilo/README.md

         ...
     ]

-A template to present these results in an HTML table could be written as shown below.
+A template to present these results in an HTML table is shown below.
 Dot notation is used to refer to the list itself, and variable markers are used to refer to the properties of the list elements.
 The `format` modifier is used to present the list price as a currency value:

     <html>
     <head>
         <title>Property Listings</title>
     </head>
     <body>
     <table>